-I went to graduate school outside Detroit, the ‘Motor City’.
-People in the Detroit area are serious about their cars.
-At the time, I had a small pickup truck with a dent in the back and it stuck out like a sore thumb among all the pristine automobiles on the road.
+Eventually, I went to graduate school at Cranbrook Academy of Art outside Detroit, the ‘Motor City’.
 While I was there, I visited the Detroit Auto Show, which was an awesome spectacle of shiny, flashy vehicles propped up on elaborate displays.
 I loved the bold colors and high gloss finish along with the curves of the automobiles.
-This is when I started creating sculptures by welding steel and painting the forms with auto and graffiti paint.
+My work began to focus on sculpture, incorporating this visceral essence.

 After moving back to the East coast, I was invited to create an installation at the Albany International Airport.
-My inspiration came from early childhood memories, looking up at the sky searching for clouds that looked like different animals.
-The installation became a cloud formation with discarded objects embedded to relay that feeling of discovery.
-After this installation, I began combining the auto influence with cloud formations and decorative art elements inspired by my early work in metalsmithing.
+My inspiration for the installation came from my early childhood memories, looking up at the sky searching for clouds that looked like different animals.